Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 ### List

-A `List` is encoded as a [Varstring31](#string) containing the serialized items, one by one, as defined by the schema.
+A `List` is encoded as a [Integer](#string)-prefixed list of serialized items, one by one, as defined by the schema.
+The length prefix indicates the number of items that follow.

-Note: since the `List` is encoded as a variable-length string, its length prefix indicates not the number of _items_, but the number of _bytes_ of all the items in their serialized form.

 ### Struct